Skip to content

 docker service logs -f

 Watch the logs until the state is happy and ready for connections (meaning that it will say "ready for connections" in the logs towards the end and stop printing messages).
-Then bring the stack down again so it can be re-deployed with the regular cloud compose file.
+Then bring the stack down again, so it can be re-deployed with the regular cloud compose file.
 It is important to bring the stack down first so that it can cleanly stop first and disable its bootstrap state before the other nodes come online.

 docker stack rm [STACK_NAME]-mariadb